myriadrf/LimeSDR_GW/docs/docs/project_structure.rst

 limesdr_xtrx_platform.py
 ------------------------

-A Python script that defines platform-specific configurations for the LimeSDR-XTRX board.
+A Python script that defines platform-specific configurations for the LimeSDR XTRX board.

 riscv_jtag_tunneled.tcl
 -----------------------